Woweeza/Linus_BlueStampPortfolio/index.md

 ##  Challenges Faced

 The biggest challenge that I faced was trying to build the circuit on the breadboard and Arduino Uno becuase I had never done anything like it before so I didn't fully understand how a breadboard worked and how to make it so that I could put multiple circuits on one breadboard so that they would both work but not interfere with each other.
 Another challenge was mounting the Arduino Proto Shield onto the Arduino Uno because I had soldered the female pins on but they were a little bit offset so the female and male pins would not fit together.
-I had to resolder it all so that they would line up.
+I had to solder it all again so that they would line up.

 ## Next Steps